-The air suspension is most of the time reliable, but you should be prepared that after 10 years the chance of leaking air struts increases. (the price for a new genuine air strut is around 1 147 € / $1 300)
+The air suspension is most of the time reliable, but you should be prepared that after 10 years the chance of leaking air struts increases, so have that extra money for a genuine or aftermarket air strut if you are buying an older car. (the price for a new genuine air strut is around 1 147 € / $1 300)

 “Listen for any unusual knocking, clunking, squeaking or other noises from the suspension and steering.
 The control arm bushes can be worn mainly if the car was used on bad quality roads with bigger wheels.”

-The standard equipment included some basic features, like the: manually adjustable front standard seats, basic navigation system, basic dual-zone air conditioning, front and rear parking sensors or cruise control.
+The standard equipment included some basic features, like the: manually adjustable front standard seats, basic navigation system with a smaller central display and without the touchscreen, a basic dual-zone air conditioning, front and rear parking sensors, or cruise control.

-The optional equipment included things like: better navigation system with touchpad, 4-zone automatic AC, night vision, adaptive cruise control, electrically adjustable front massage seats which are heated and ventilated, heated electrically adjustable steering wheel, soft close doors, the 14 speaker BOSE sound system or the even better 15 speaker Bang and Olufsen sound system and I could continue telling you the other features but it’s like a never ending list.
+The optional equipment included things like: better navigation system with a bigger screen and with a touchpad, 4-zone automatic AC, night vision, adaptive cruise control, electrically adjustable front massage seats which are heated and ventilated, heated electrically adjustable steering wheel, soft-close doors, the 14 speaker BOSE sound system or the even better 15 speaker Bang and Olufsen sound system and I could continue telling you the other features but it’s like a never ending list.

-By the way, there are 3 types of front seats:
+By the way, there are also 3 types of front seats:

 -the standard seats – manually or fully electrically adjustable